How do I maximise my profit in an HMO?

 HANG ON IN there!
 Is my advice – it gets much better in year two.
 You haven’t yet really benefited from all that hard work you put in.

-Here are some suggestions to help you maximize your profit after the teething problems have died down:
+Here are some suggestions to help you maximise your profit after the teething problems have died down:

 1. Create key performance indicators that you regularly assess, such as cashﬂow, profit and loss, occupancy rates, time on the market before rooms are filled, your monthly cost of advertising, your time input, monthly maintenance costs and yield.
 Some of these KPIs can be analysed annually, others quarterly and some monthly.
 Keep an eye on your business statistics so that it is controlled, measured and tweaked where necessary.